jacobschellenberg/bags/README.md

 # Stop Words
 If you want to exclude certain words from being counted, add a 'StopWords.txt' that is new line deliminated.
 Each new line should contain the single word that will be excluded from being counted.

+# Config
+Add a 'config.json' to the same folder the .exe is located to provide extra options.
+See the /Defaults/config.json for available options.